 The SNAP program is available at our Green Bay, Racine, and Ozaukee Campuses.
 For low-cost options in the Milwaukee area, check out our Spay-Neuter Clinic here.

 The Spay Neuter Assistance Program (SNAP) program is designed to reduce pet overpopulation by providing low-cost spay/neuter services to the communities we serve.
 Appointments are offered on select days depending on campus, with drop-offs scheduled in the morning and pick-ups in the late afternoon/early evening.
-For preventative, follow-up, emergency or any services other than spay/neuter, please contact your veterinarian.
+For preventative care, follow-up, emergency or any services other than spay/neuter, please contact your veterinarian.

 Please note: The Spay/Neuter Assistance Program (SNAP) at the WHS Green Bay Campus is temporarily on hold as we continue our hiring search for a Shelter Veterinarian.
 We are truly sorry for the inconvenience!
 Low-cost spay/neuter services are offered at our Spay/Neuter Clinic located in West Allis.
 Please check back soon for updates!